ravencbr600/CIS133DA-L7-Project/README.md

       - Contact
       - Services
    - Do not change the target page for each link, as you'll be adding working links as you move on.
+3. Within the footer include the following:
+      - Add a caption for an image **on a separate line** within the already existing paragraph that displays: `Photo by Clint Bustrillos`.
+Link the source of the image using creator of the image as the display text.
+Image source: `https://unsplash.com/@clintbustrillos`
+      - Update your MEID and, if necessary, the year.
+      - Apply an appropriate text-level semantic element so *all* copyright information displays as small print.
+   > **TIP:** See the example image below.

 ## Example Project
 This is an example of what the project should look like at this point in the lesson.